Docs

 Cmd+C / Cmd+VCopy / Paste

-Cmd+DDuplicate (shapes or frame)
+Cmd+DDuplicate with offset (shapes or frame)

 Cmd+ASelect all